 - Serving on various University, Health System, Medical School, or department committees, programs or initiatives.

-To understand your obligations as a full-time faculty member, please read the University of Michigan Medical School Faculty Handbook and Bylaws, and discuss with your supervisory leadership.
+To understand your obligations as a full-time faculty member, please read the University of Michigan Medical School Faculty Handbook and Bylaws (in section above), and discuss with your supervisory leadership.

 All staff and faculty participate in an annual performance evaluation process.
 Your performance will be reviewed and goals may be set in the areas of clinical, research, teaching and administrative service.
 Salary increases are based on your annual performance evaluation and set based on University guidelines and the availability of funds to support the increase.
 Salary changes based on this performance evaluation are effective on September 1 of each year.